CCCL Internal Macros#

 Note: When used without specifying a minor version number, the macro will only test against

 the compiler’s major version number.
-For example, when the compiler is gcc-9.1
+For example, when the compiler is gcc-9.1, the macro

 CUDA compiler macros: